HarleyCoops/Chamathreturns/README.md

+﻿**100% AI created and generated: ClaudeOpus4**

-﻿# A Critical Analysis of Private Equity Fund Performance: Methodological Concerns and Implications for Limited Partner Decision-Making
+# A Critical Analysis of Private Equity Fund Performance: Methodological Concerns and Implications for Limited Partner Decision-Making

 ## Abstract